HideshiOoka/SI_for_Publications/README.md

 ## Seleted Contents
 - 2023 Nature Communications: Numerical simulations of enzyme volcano plots.
 - 2021 ACS Catal: Fitting algorithm of Tafel plots.
-The code works but it is dirty.
-I hope to someday make a version 2 with cleaner code.
+The code has been updated on July 24th, 2025.
+The code is not completely self-standing, but is cleaner than version 1 due to functionality being separated across different modules.